MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 # [Workspace](#tab/workspace)

 For the primary use cases of content creation, the application developer needs to carefully consider which tenants can have editing capabilities, and how many users in each tenant can edit.
 Permitting multiple users to edit in each tenant, can result in a lot of content being generated.
 Generating a lot of content, may cause reaching a dataset limitation such as the number of reports per dataset, or the number of datasets in a workspace.
 If you give users editing capabilities, we recommend monitoring the content generation closely and scaling up as needed.
 For the same reasons, we don't recommend using the editing capability for content personalization, where each user can make small changes to a report and save it.
-If the *embed for your customers* app allows content personalization, consider introducing and communicating workspace retention policies for user-specific content, to facilitate the flow of content deletion when end users move to a new position, leave the company, or stop using the platform.
+If your multi-tenant app allows content personalization, consider introducing and communicating workspace retention policies for user-specific content, to facilitate the flow of content deletion when end users move to a new position, leave the company, or stop using the platform.

 # [RLS](#tab/rls)

 As end users edit or create reports, they can use the production multi-tenant dataset.
-We advise only using the embedded iFrame option to edit or [create reports](https://github.com/Microsoft/PowerBI-JavaScript/wiki/Create-Report-in-Embed-View), as it relies on the same dataset, with row-level security applied.
+We advise only using the embedded iFrame option to [edit or create reports](/javascript/api/overview/powerbi/create-edit-report-embed-view), as it relies on the same dataset, with row-level security applied.
 Having users uploading PBIX files with additional datasets can be costly and difficult to manage with row-level security isolation.
 Also, you need to build a robust mechanism to distinguish which content is connected to which tenant, so that when users generate new content that is in the same workspace, you can make sure the production workspace doesn't hit its limits.

 ---